 For that reason, we’ve recently learned that exposure to endocrine-disrupting chemicals can increase your fibroid risk by altering how hormones work in your body.
 One such chemical, BPA (Bisphenol A, a chemical found in many plastics) specifically binds to and activates your estrogen receptor.
 In turn, your estrogen levels may rise, causing it to become the dominant hormone in your body.

+Furthermore, a recent study revealed that BPA directly leads to fibroid growth.
 This seems to be why women with estrogen dominance are particularly at risk for fibroids.
 And it’s also why balancing your hormone levels may help prevent existing fibroids from getting bigger, or even keep new ones from developing.